 You may be excited to start noticing something different about your appearance, but at 3 weeks pregnant, a belly isn’t really a thing.
 Though you may feel a bit bloated, most pregnant women don’t start to show until around week 12 or later, so you’ve got quite a way to go before you actually look pregnant.

 Before you start eating for two, know that doctors only recommend most women gain one to five pounds total in the first trimester—that’s the first 13 weeks.
-So you definitely don’t have license to start indulging at three weeks pregnant.
-In fact, you shouldn’t really do anything different except try to eat a healthy, well-rounded diet and to take a daily prenatal vitamin with at least 400 micrograms of folic acid in it.
+So you definitely don’t have license to start majorly indulging at this point.
+In fact, you shouldn’t really do anything different except try to eat a healthy, well-rounded diet and take a daily prenatal vitamin with at least 400 micrograms of folic acid in it.
 Doctors don’t recommend increasing your daily calorie intake until the second trimester.
 Once you hit week 14, you’ll want to add about 300 (healthy) calories per day.